artefactual/archivematica-docs/admin-manual/installation/installation.rst

 4. Install Elasticsearch (optional)

-Skip this step if you are planning to run Archivematica in headless mode (without Elasticsearch).
+.. note:: Skip this step if you are planning to run Archivematica in headless mode (without Elasticsearch).

 .. code:: bash